trevorld/Hanzi_Stats/README.rst

 This version includes small modifications by Trevor L. Davis to fix some typos and get rid of the HSK A, HSK B, HSK E, and HSK I categories (whatever they were).
 Also clicking character links now sends you to characterpop.com instead of dict.cn.

+The plugin is available under the GNU GPL, version 3 or later;  http://www.gnu.org/copyleft/gpl.html